AY2526S1-CS2103T-T11-3/tp/docs/UserGuide.md

    Go to [our releases page on GitHub](https://github.com/AY2526S1-CS2103T-T11-3/tp/releases) to download the latest `EASync.jar` file.

 3. **Choose a Folder for EASync** <br>
-   * Create or pick a folder where you’d like to keep your EASync files.
+   * Create or pick a folder where you would like to keep your EASync files.
    * Then, move the `EASync.jar` file you just downloaded into that folder. <br>
    📁 Example: You could create a folder on your Desktop called `EASync`.